ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

     2020.0

-Filtering the dates to only show sales from the year 2000 and beyond I added an oldtonew dataframe to have a larger sample size for a later statistical analysis
+Filtering the dates to only show sales from the year 2000 and beyond.
+I added an oldtonew dataframe to have a larger sample size for a later statistical analysis:
 ```python
 game_sales_newgen = game_sales[(game_sales['year']>=2000)]
 game_sales_oldtonew = game_sales[(game_sales['year']<2020)]